Wu Style Taiji, Qigong, and More

-I currently offer private taiji and qigong instruction by appointment in Medford and the surrounding area.
-Private instruction is ideal for those who wish to have a personally tailored experience learning these arts.
-This is especially useful for those who have injuries or ailments they seek to address, at least in part, through developing skill in health-building exercises.
+Instruction is limited to one-on-one or small group classes, which may by contacting me directly.
+This type of instruction is ideal for those who wish to have a personally tailored experience learning these arts.
+It is especially useful for those who have injuries or ailments they seek to address, at least in part, through developing skill in health-building exercises.
 It is also a good choice for those who desire to lay a strong foundation at the outset or to address particular aspects of practice that have been difficult or confusing in the past.

-My approach is slow and methodical, balancing detailed instruction in forms with exploration of fundamental concepts and their application in every day life.
+My approach is slow and methodical, balancing detailed instruction in forms with exploration of fundamental principles and their application in every day life.
 I believe that mental flexibility, a dedication to practice, and a willingness to play are keys to the development of any student.
-It is this combination that allows the practitioner to delve more deeply into these arts each day.
+It is this combination that allows the practitioner to delve more deeply into these arts each day, year after year.

-I learned the specific forms taught in this class from Bill Herbrechtsmeier, Ph.D., a professor of Religious Studies at Humboldt State University.
+I learned a majority of the specific forms taught in this class from Bill Herbrechtsmeier, Ph.D., professor emeritus of Religious Studies at Humboldt State University.
 Bill's Wu taijiquan teacher was Sophia Delza, who was a student of the late Grandmaster Ma Yueh Liang.
+I have also learned a great deal through studying of the works of Wen Zee, an indoor student of Master Ma.
 Wu Jianquan, son of Wu taijiquan founder Wu Quanyou, was Master Ma's teacher.
 Wu Quanyou was a student of Yang Luchan, the famous founder of Yang taijiquan, and Yang Luchan was taught by Chen Changxing of Chen village.
 Bill learned the qigong forms taught in this class from a Vietnamese teacher named Hoang Ta.
 The origin before that point is unknown.

 "Qigong should be enjoyable, deeply relaxing, and energizing.
 If you find yourself becoming overly focused on minute details or stressing over doing things properly, you have begun to lose touch with the very essence of the practice.
 Balance is the key, and while it is important to work toward more and more proper posture, this is a very slow and gentle process.
 Nothing can be forced.
 The things that we learn from qigong take time to set in, and the body is slow to change.
 We must, therefore, take the long-term view of our practice, not expecting immediate results.
 Instead, each time we practice, we return to a place in which we recognize that we are exactly where we need to be at that moment, and there will always be more progress to be made.
 So, no matter how advanced we are, we must accept and be grateful for the present moment while also working to slowly improve and expand our practice.
 The following image may be helpful: As opposed to approaching practice like a squirrel that hurries frantically about, gathering supplies for the cold winter months, we should emulate the slow determination of the redwood tree, always rooting down into the earth and extending toward the sky, unperturbed by seasonal changes, accepting and intelligently utilizing the resources available to us, and continuing to grow until it is our time to return to the earth."